discordjs/guide/guide/improving-dev-environment/pm2.md

 pm2 start your-app-name.js --watch
 ```

-<p class="tip">The `pm2 start` command can take more optional parameters, but for now only these 2 are relevant for us.
-If you want to see all the parameters available, you can check the documentation of pm2 [here](http://pm2.keymetrics.io/docs/usage/).</p>
+<tip>The `pm2 start` command can take more optional parameters, but for now only these 2 are relevant for us.
+If you want to see all the parameters available, you can check the documentation of pm2 [here](http://pm2.keymetrics.io/docs/usage/).</tip>

 ### Setting up booting with your system